-When you go to the doctor you are looking to get better or have something solved that is bother you.
+When you go to the doctor you are looking to get better or have something solved that is bothering you.
 You don’t expect or desire a negative outcome, nor do the medical facilities have the wish to bring harm to their patients.
 But, simply wanting to improve outcomes is not enough, if that were true, I’d be a millionaire and a lot taller than I am currently.
 So, how do organizations and facilities find ways of improving healthcare outcomes?

 Improvements to anything mean you have to step back and assess what is going on and what needs attention.
 In the healthcare industry, you can’t run by gut feelings, nor can you forget that you have data on your side.
 But, there is a systematic approach to improving healthcare outcomes within an organization.
 Mainly, there are three steps to take that will make all the difference in the world.

 The content system is the backbone of the systems because it where the standardization happens.
-Standards within healthcare are essential to making sure that medical professional have a defined set of criteria from which to work; criteria that is fact- and experience-based with best care practices and process controls at the fore-front.
+Standards within healthcare are essential to making sure that medical professional has a defined set of criteria from which to work; criteria that are fact- and experience-based with best care practices and process controls at the forefront.
 If this isn’t the norm within your organization, it is time to make changes and implement a content system that does take all of the standard required by the government but also the organization’s standards that are usually above and beyond the government’s, and provide better outcomes for patients.

 Once the standards are set, they must be pushed out on the organization and have everyone adhere to the new standards.
 Some might consider this to be an implementation system, but this just comes down to semantics.
-Anyway that you want to classify it, you have to have everyone one board, and you need a hierarchy with leadership as well as defined workflow.
+Any way that you want to classify it, you have to have everyone on board, and you need a hierarchy with leadership as well as defined workflow.
 What you are looking at is putting into practice everything you thought would improve patient outcomes, all the knowledge and experience from other healthcare organizations, and to do it as quickly, smoothly and efficiently as possible.
 Sometimes this requires working through one department at a time.
 Deployment should be looked at on an individual basis for each organization.

 The analytics is where you measure your hopes and see if there is evidence that the changes and implementations have made a difference.
-By utilizing technology to dig through the data that your organization has been collecting, and the information that is presented from the medical staff, you turn action into evidence-based information.
+By utilizing technology to dig through the data that your organization has been collecting, and the information that is presented by the medical staff, you turn action into evidence-based information.
 Understand that this can be either negative or positive, but it is information that will help guide further progress and also healthcare outcomes in the long-run.